Crusaders Games

 briarqueen

-Beyond Precipice have created an expansion scenario complete with printable discovery, encounters, enemy cards and empowerments based on the Briar Queen.
-This is professionally put together with themed artwork and comes with its own crisis and event tables.
-It incorporates the mission into the existing game via a banshee encounter and then a deliverance mission before revealing the Briar Queen lair.
+Beyond Precipice created an expansion scenario complete with printable discovery, encounters, enemy cards and empowerments based on the Briar Queen.
+This is professionally put together with themed artwork and comes with its own crisis and event tables, and incorporates the mission into the existing game via a banshee encounter before revealing the Briar Queen lair.
 For those that own the Underworlds warband this is another recommended addition.
 The main expansion file is here > Briar Queen.

 Exile of Ulfenkarn (adventure module)